What you need to know for accommodations and considerations

 DEADLINES FOR ANIMAL REGISTRATION FORM SUBMISSIONS

-August 1 New, first-year students for fall semester
+August 1 New, first-year and returning students for fall semester

 December 1 Current students and new students for spring semester

 For returning residents, an Emotional Support Animal or Service Animal Registration Form should be submitted by August 1 every year, if you would like to have the ESA/SA continue to reside with you in University Housing.

 Students may also contact the Housing Information Office at (217) 333-7111 or by email at firstname.lastname@example.org to share their needs and accommodations.